Weft Options

 Requires an active weft selection.

 Appends a reversed copy of the selected picks immediately after the selection.
-If your selection contains picks A-B-C, the result is A-B-C-C-B-A. Both treadling and pick colors are mirrored.
+The last pick of the selection serves as the pivot of the reflection — it appears once in the result, not twice.
+If your selection contains picks A-B-C, the result is A-B-C-B-A. Both treadling and pick colors are mirrored.

 This is the quickest way to create a symmetrical treadling pattern.
 The weft automatically extends to accommodate the new picks.